ddev/ddev/docs/content/users/configuration/config.md

 | -- | -- | --
 | :octicons-globe-16: global | `false` | Can be `true` or `false`.

 When `true`, `ddev-router` will bind on all network interfaces instead of only `localhost`, exposing DDEV projects to your local network.
-If you set this to `true`, consider setting `omit_containers: ["dba"]` so phpMyAdmin is not available.

 ## `router_http_port`